 Ratchada night market originated in an abandoned railway station in Bangkok’s Chatuchak district.
-Following on from the success of famous Chatuchak weekend market, it was founded by the organisation ‘Talad Rot Fai’, which translates to ‘Train Market’.
+Following on from the success of the famous Chatuchak weekend market, it was founded by the organisation ‘Talad Rot Fai’, which translates to ‘Train Market’.
 Although the original site was closed down, the company now owns three markets in Bangkok: the original Srinakarin, Kaset-Nawamin and my favourite, train night market Ratchada.
 In this article, we cover all the things you need to know about Bangkok's most popular market and why you should definitely visit the Ratchada night market.

 Recommended in many top things to to-lists, including our own top 20 things to do in Bangkok lists, you’ve probably already seen pictures of the markets and their colourful tents.
-Ratchada night market is my favourite branch, conveniently located in the city centre next to the Cultural Centre MRT.
+Ratchada night market is our favourite branch, conveniently located in the city centre next to the Cultural Centre MRT.
 Catering mostly towards locals, the market is relatively cheap and you can easily have a great night out with friends while not spending too much on food and beers.
 You will be surprised how modern and clean this market is, especially when you compare it to other more traditional markets.
-Train Night Market Ratchada is divided into three large zones: food, shopping and bars and these three combined are the perfect ingredients for a good night out.
+Train Night Market Ratchada is divided into three large zones namely, food, shopping and bars and these three combined are the perfect ingredients for a good night out.

 The famous view from above with all these colourful tents at Ratchada Night Train Market

-The always busy Ratchada Night Train Market with huge amount of vendors
+The always busy Ratchada Night Train Market with a huge amount of vendors

-One of my favourite food spots in Bangkok is Ratchada train market.
+One of our favourite food spots in Bangkok is Ratchada train market.
+Why?
 The market has a huge section filled with a tempting array of food and restaurants.
 Selections range from local Thai restaurants and Thai street food to international favourites like takoyaki, tender ribs and Cajun-style seafood buckets.
 And the best thing is that these fairly-priced treats are clean and of decent quality.
 In other words, Ratchada Train Market is an excellent place for foreigners to explore typical Thai (street) food.
-We’ve been to Ratchada train market many times, below you can find a list of my favourite food and restaurants to try.
+We’ve been to Ratchada train market many times, below you can find a list of our favourite food and restaurants to try.

-My absolute favourite thing to eat at Ratchada train market is the Cajun seafood bucket at Holy Shrimp restaurant.
+Our absolute favourite thing to eat at Ratchada train market is the Cajun seafood bucket at Holy Shrimp restaurant.
 The staff will pour the bucket onto a paper tablecloth, creating a mountain of saucy seafood.
-You can select the level of spiciness and choose between five different sauces, I mostly go for their holy moly signature option.
-Beware, the highest level is really spicy!
+You can select the level of spiciness and choose between five different sauces.
+We mostly go for their holy moly signature option, but beware, the highest level is really spicy!
 Order a bucket of seafood and don’t forget to put on your plastic gloves as it will get messy…

 Holy Shrimp (399 THB) at Ratchada Train Market